 Kettles

 Nambu Tetsubins are Japanese cast-iron kettles.
-Making a traditional clay molded Tetsubin is a detailed process that usually consists of around 68 steps — most of it is still done by hand.
+Making a traditional clay-molded Tetsubin is a detailed process that usually consists of around 68 steps.

 Master craftsmen called kamashi oversee the entire process of making tetsubin.
 These artisans train for 30 years or longer to learn the craft.